ArneBinder/MavenApacheLicenseUtil/README.md

 								or string "KEEP" in the <project> column are collected.
 								"KEEP" can be used, if you have added a library manually to the list.
 	<targetDir>					This folder is searched for maven projects with the same
-								artefactID as in the tsv column headers (projects).
+								artifactID as in the tsv column headers (projects).
 								If found, the LICENSE-3RD-PARTY file is written into the containing folder.
 								Furthermore, the local repo is updated and the changes in the LICENSE-3RD-PARTY file are committed and pushed for these files,